 - Famed golf course architect Rees Jones partners with The Breakers on the reconstruction of The Breakers Rees Jones® Course located at Breakers West.

-- The Breakers unveils a beachfront redevelopment that includes the addition of two pools, three whirlpool spas, 20 private poolside bungalows and The Ocean Grill.
+- The Breakers unveils a new beachfront redevelopment that includes the addition of two pools, three whirlpool spas, 20 private poolside bungalows, a Beach Gazebo and The Ocean Grill.

 - A five-year, guest room renovation commences.

 - John Webster Golf Academy opens at both the Ocean Course and The Breakers Rees Jones® Course at Breakers West.